Spotted, Marble, and Charcoal

 Rosetted Bengal spots are spots that have more than one color.
 Some are completely outlined with a darker color with a lighter color in the center.
 For example, a donut rosette.
 Some rosettes have an arrow head shape and some look like paw prints.
 Rosetted spots can be REALLY big like pancake rosetting or clouded rosetting which has large puzzle piece shapes with little acreage.
 Rosettes can have larger patterns and irregular shapes with more acreage like a “sparble” Bengal or the rosetting can be smaller in size.

 Solid Spotted Bengal spotting is exactly what it sounds like.
 A solid color to the spot.
-This is an example of single spotting.
-(Picture) The spots can be BIG spots or teeny tiny itty bitty spots.
+Click here for an example of single spotting.
+The spots can be BIG spots or teeny tiny itty bitty spots.
 But always solid in color.

 The Marble Bengal